sergeo92/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Replace all letters C and c from input.
+Replace all letters C and c